Wingfield High School

-Wingfield High School is a public high school located in Jackson, Mississippi, United States.
-It is part of the Jackson Public School District.
-Almost 900 children from southern Jackson attend Wingfield High School in grades 9–12, as well as over 70 administration and staff.
-The principal of is Roderick Smith.
+O.H.
+Wingfield High School was a public high school located in Jackson, Mississippi, United States.
+It was part of the Jackson Public School District.
+Almost 900 children from South Jackson attended Wingfield High School in grades 9–12, as well as over 70 administration and staff.
+The principal of Wingfield was Roderick Smith.
+The school closed in May 2024.

-The mascot of Wingfield is the falcon.
+The mascot of Wingfield was the falcon.

 Demographics

-There are a total of 859 students enrolled in Wingfield High during the 2011–2012 school year.
+There were a total of 859 students enrolled at Wingfield during the 2011–2012 school year.
 The gender makeup of the district was 49% female and 51% male.
 The racial makeup of the school was 97.35% African American and 2.65% White.